Rajvi-P/phylogenetics-final-submission/notebook-log.md

 ## Step 1: Collect data

 **Completed - Collecting data**

-- Data received from NCBI's GenBank and stored separately in the "raw-data" subfolder found within the "data" folder.
-Data chosen based on being around 100,000 nucleotides long, which matches the average sequence of the pMT1 genome.
-Chose only complete sequences of pMT1.
+- Several whole genome nucleotide sequences of various pMT1 plasmid strains were gathered from GenBank and NCBI's RefSeq.
+Searches of the strains on Joint Genome Institute produced scientific study citations that mentioned the origin of some strains.
+Strains found to be having unknown origins or made in a lab or were removed.
+The remaining 13 sequences of data are stored separately in the "raw-data" subfolder found within the "data" folder.